Back

 This coastal surf town is popular with backpackers and digital nomads.
 Its more casual, social energy is best suited for those comfortable in livelier environments.

 Even in the safest destinations, thoughtful preparation enhances peace of mind.
+These practical steps reflect widely recommended Nicaragua travel safety practices and help travelers reduce risk while navigating a new destination.
 Consider the following when planning your trip:

 There’s a certain kind of peace that only comes when you feel both cared for and free.
 That balance between independence and attentive hospitality is something Rancho Santana does quietly yet exceptionally well.